rubymotion-community/motion-support/README.md

 # MotionSupport

-This is a very small library that sits loosely on top of BubbleWrap to extend the core RubyMotion classes, i.e. no user interface classes.
-It is somewhat inspired by ActiveSupport, but right now, not a lot is implemented.
+This is a port of the parts of ActiveSupport that make sense for RubyMotion.

-To see what's there, look into the lib folder.
-There is documentation, also most everything is tested.
+To see what's there, generate the documentation with the `rdoc` command from the repository root, or look into the lib folder.
+Almost everything is tested.

 # Differences to ActiveSupport